-Is there anything else I can do to help my child succeed in Art?
+Is there anything I can do to help my child succeed in Art & Design?

-Encourage your child to be open-minded and have discussions based on different aspects of art.
-Questions you might ask include:
+Encourage your child to be open minded and have discussions based on different aspects of art.
+Ask your child questions about their work for example how did you achieve that effect?
+Or what do you like most about this piece?
+Etc.

-- That looks interesting, how did you get that effect? - Why did you choose those colours? - What are you most proud of in this piece of work?

-Support your child with their art homework, encourage them to work independently and to take pride in what they have achieved.
+Support your child with homework and encourage them to be independent and take pride in their work.

-How do you celebrate success in Art?
+How do you celebrate success in Art & Design?